ghcollin/multitables/README.rst

 Random access reads are now possible through asynchronous requests.
 The results of these requests are placed in shared memory.
-See the unit tests for examples of the new interface.
+See the how-to and unit tests for examples of the new interface.

 Licence
 =======